5 Easy Ways to Decorate a Cloche for Fall

 Add a cozy glow in a stylish way.

 No matter the season, a battery operated pillar candle is always one of my favorite things to add under a cloche.
 I love the warm glow it adds to make my spaces feel cozy.
+I also love using my favorite battery operated taper candles under taller cloches.

 It is also a super simple way to style the cloche while allowing the actual cloche and base to be the statement piece.
 This works really well both for smaller cloches like this one (under $6, by the way!) or larger ones like this.